-Surgeries normally run from 8.30am to 5.30pm, however, as a result of the COVID-19 pandemic and in keeping with Scottish Government guidance we are currently operating a telephone triage system.
+Surgeries normally run from 8.30am to 5.30pm, however, as a result of the COVID-19 pandemic and in keeping with Scottish Government guidance we are currently operating a telephone-first system.
 You will be asked for details of the condition and a contact telephone number by reception staff.
-A GP or Advanced Nurse Practitioner (ANP) will call you back to discuss you symptoms and they will decide if you require to be seen at the practice or will offer advice on the telephone.
+A member of our clinical staff will call you back to discuss your symptoms and they will decide if you require to be seen at the practice or will offer advice on the telephone.

-Please do not present at the reception desk unless you have been asked to attend by a GP or Advanced Nurse Practitioner.
+Please do not present at the reception desk unless you have been asked to attend by a a member of the clinical team.
 The reception staff are following the instructions of the GP partners.
 If it is a medical emergency such as chest pain, stroke or haemorrhage you should call "999"

 Remember the phone lines will be busiest from 8.30am to 10am, but we do try to deal with requests as quickly as possible.

 Reception staff will ask for the reason you are requesting an appointment, please help them by giving as much information as you can.
 This is to ensure you get the right appointment at the right time with the right person.
-We now have an Advanced Physiotherapist in the practice who can see patients for musculoskeletal problems, a Pharmacist who can deal with medication queries and review chronic disease conditions and other allied health professionals that patients can be directed to.
-The GPs are asking that you answer all the reception staff questions, they are designed to help everyone by allowing GPs to prioritise the most urgent cases that day.
+We now have a Mental Health Practitioner who can see patients for a wide variety of mental health and well being issues, a Pharmacist who can deal with medication queries and review chronic disease conditions and other allied health professionals that patients can be directed to.
+The GPs are asking that you answer all the reception staff questions, this way you may actually be seen quicker without the need to see a GP.

 You may be asked to send in photos of the condition and the receptionist or clinician will give you this address.
 This email address is only for images requested by staff and is not for medical advice or request.
 Anyone seeking medical advice should call the practice on 01475 674545.